nexiality/documentation/release/nexial-core-v1.3.changelog.md

 - Nexial Installer move to separate project, [nexiality/nexial-installer](https://github.com/nexiality/nexial-installer/)
 - fix for linux to use `which` instead of `which --read-alias` when resolving location of browser execution.
 This should resolve problem when running Nexial in TTY
+- fixed .commons.sh to properly handle situation where a browser can be found in multiple locations.

 <!--
 todo: discuss with team